mrepol742/PROJECT-WEBVIUM/SECURITY.md

 ## Supported Versions

-* Security Vulnirability are been delivered via the latest update available and not by patch on each version.
+* Security Venerability are been delivered via the latest update available and not by patch on each version.

 ## Reporting a Vulnerability